Floral Park Design Guidelines and Working Rules/Bylaws

-A copy of the City of Boulder's General Guidelines for Historic Districts can be found HERE and the Floral Park Design Guidelines and "Working Rules" are posted below.
-Additional documents detailing more in depth design guidelines and requirements are on file with the Boulder County Clerk.
+A copy of the City of Boulder's General Guidelines for Historic Districts can be found HERE, the Floral Park General Design Guidelines and "Working Rules/Bylaws," and the 2004 Amendment to the First Indenture are posted below.
+Additional documents are on file with the Boulder County Clerk.

 "These rules have worked well for many years.
 The older members of the group will be grateful for the co-operation of new owners in observing them, for the mutual benefit of all."

 (Bylaw Amendments, 1972)

 (1. All property owners unanimously agree to the importance of maintaining and preserving the character and original intent of this community of properties; the unique and historically-significant common plan and design.
 Inasmuch as Block 17 was carefully planned as a unit, it is understood that no change in plan or alterations of any kind will be made within the Commons without first presenting such plans to the entire group at a regular meeting for approval or rejection.

 (2. Fencing of any kind is not permitted on any portion of the Commons.

 Reference: "No owner or resident of the block may fence in any part of the tract of land known as the 'Commons.'
 These purposes and rights to common use are protected by an easement duly signed by the original group of owners and recorded in the books of the County Clerk and Recorded in the County Court House.
 This Commons easement is and continues to be binding on all subsequent owners." -Boulder County Clerk, Book 676, page 168.